 (Mark no longer lives at home)

-People & Culture Manager A.K.A Nerd Herder
+Head of People & Culture A.K.A Nerd Herder

 As an introvert, Nat plays to her strength as a listener and loves finding what makes people tick.
 She began her career in event management but after landing an internal events gig, she became obsessed with all things P&C and followed her real passion.
 If you ask her, she feels lucky to have found her purpose and loves to help people find theirs.